-Being sustainable is not just about reducing our environmental footprint.
+ING finances today’s society, which means we do also finance things that aren't sustainable.
+But we’re working to put sustainability at the heart of what we do.
 As a bank, we believe our role is to facilitate and finance society’s shift to sustainability.
 In other words: contribute to progress – environmental, economic, and social.
-We measure this with our Responsible Finance portfolio.

 ING’s Sustainable Finance team pursues sustainable business opportunities within ING Wholesale Banking, identifying sustainable clients and deals.
 The team takes a broad approach, going beyond the idea that sustainability simply means a few people lending to a few renewable energy projects.

 The team supports a range of clients in achieving their sustainability goals—those with a strong sustainability track record, an ambitious agenda, or that are addressing resource scarcity and seeking financing for sustainable deals in renewable energy, green buildings, waste management or water.

 We’ve financed billions of euros in energy projects, from wind farms, solar energy, and geothermal power production; to energy efficiency in buildings and production lines; to electric vehicles and bio-based plastics; to (waste) water treatment and supply and circular economy solutions.
 This supports our clear approach to climate action.

 We also finance deals that make a positive social impact, such as a social covered bond for affordable housing in Korea and one in Austria for projects such as schools, hospitals and social housing.
 Our sustainable finance portfolio continues to grow.